-Please join us for a screening of two episodes: Season 2, Episode 9 “Man on the Land” and Season 3, Episode 1 “Elizah.”
-Professor Amy Villarejo, author of Ethereal Queer: Television, Historicity, Desire (2014), will join Carsey-Wolf Center Director Patrice Petro for a post-screening discussion of transgender emergence as well as Jewishness and queerness within this highly-acclaimed popular television series.
+We were joined for a screening of two episodes: Season 2, Episode 9 “Man on the Land” and Season 3, Episode 1 “Elizah.”
+Amy Villarejo, author of Ethereal Queer: Television, Historicity, Desire (2014), joined Carsey-Wolf Center Director Patrice Petro for a post-screening discussion of transgender emergence as well as Jewishness and queerness within this highly-acclaimed popular television series.

 Professor Amy Villarejo (Performing and Media Arts, Cornell University)